swat-ds/fps.swarthmore.edu/_posts/2020-01-30-a-refugee-wedding-asmaa-diab.md

 <hr/>

-I am here starting a new life.
+<br/>I am here starting a new life.
-If you look at me you will see me smile.
+<br/>If you look at me you will see me smile.
 You will see me laugh.
-You will see me look fine But the fear is always inside of me.
+You will see me look fine
+<br/>But the fear is always inside of me.
-What I saw in the war, in my home will never be erased or fixed.
+<br/>What I saw in the war, in my home will never be erased or fixed.
-These are the images and the words burned into my memory.
+<br/>These are the images and the words burned into my memory.
-They will always be inside of me.
+<br/>They will always be inside of me.

 <hr/>